devopsexpertlearning/cloudfront-okta-authentication/README.md

 ## 🚀 Deployment Flow

-1. Write your Lambda@Edge logic in `src/index.mjs`
+1. Write your Lambda@Edge logic in `src/index.js`
-2. Run `node build.js` → generates `dist/index.mjs`
-3. Zip the output → `lambda-okta-auth.zip`
+2. Zip the output → `okta-auth.zip`
-4. Upload to AWS Lambda and attach to CloudFront
+3. Upload to AWS Lambda and attach to CloudFront